zahidkhawaja/Sprint-Challenge--User-Interface/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

-Display: block starts a new line and takes the entire width. display:inline stays on the line and preserves the width.
+Display: block starts a new line and takes the entire width. display:inline stays on the line and takes only necessary width.

 3. What are the 4 areas of the box model?